fosslinux/live-bootstrap/README.md

 Note that we have to do this using tinycc 0.9.26, as tinycc 0.9.27 cannot recompile itself for unknown reasons.

-#### Part 14: patched mes-libc

-Since patch is available at this point, we can apply additional fixes to mes-libc that are not included in the wip-m2 branch and recompile libc.

 #### Part 15: make 3.80